tubetraveller/overview_mlops_wine_quality_student/README.md

 dvc remote default origin
 ```

-Use dvc to connect the different steps of your pipeline as follows
+Use dvc to connect the different steps of your pipeline.

+For example, the command for addind the first step of the pipeline is:

 ```bash
 dvc stage add -n data_ingestion -d wine_quality/src/pipeline_steps/stage01_data_ingestion.py -d wine_quality/src/config.yaml -o wine_quality/data/raw/winequality-red.csv python wine_quality/src/pipeline_steps/stage01_data_ingestion.py
 ```
+Add the following steps for the data transformation, data validation, model training and model evaluation.

 You can run the pipeline through the command `dvc repro`.

 Congratulations! 🎉 Now that you have a structured and well-defined MLOps project you're ready for the next step which is the creation of the API.